wbv589/Master-Thesis-/README.txt

 EVENT STUDY:
 2a event study.do             Use the main sample to estimate the main 10 year event study

+OAXACA-BLINDER METHOD:
+3a Oaxaca-Blinder.do         Estimation;
+                             3a Oaxaca-Blinder.dta

+3b Oaxaca-Blinder.do         Extrapolation of gaps
+                             3b Oaxaca-Blinder gaps basic.dta

+3c Oaxaca-Blinder.do         Decomposition
+                             3c Oaxaca-Blinder.dta

 ROBUSTNESS ANALYSIS:
-3a period change.do           Robustness analysis considering first child births in 2010-2020;
+4a period change.do           Robustness analysis considering first child births in 2010-2020;
-                              3a period change.do
+                              4a period change.do

 HETROGENOUS EFFECT ANALYSIS:
-4a occupation.do             Heterogenous analysis considering employees employed on the basis of the
+5a occupation.do             Heterogenous analysis considering employees employed on the basis of the
                              Danish Salaried Employees Act (funktionærloven);
-                             4a occupation.dta
+                             5a occupation.dta

-4b single moms.do            Heterogenous analysis considering single moms;
+5b single moms.do            Heterogenous analysis considering single moms;
-                             4b single moms.dta
+                             5b single moms.dta